Cardoso-topdev/cuda_pytorch_comfyui_jupyter/DOC.md

 The absence of large model files results in a significantly smaller Docker image, making it faster to build and deploy.
 This resulted in an image size of 3.45GB when compressed.

+**Improvement**:

+One can include custom scripts to download a different set of models on starting the container.

 ### 3. Using a Bash Script for Setup

 **Description**: Instead of building a Docker image, a bash script is utilized as a user-data script that runs on startup to download models and set up project dependencies (pytorch, cuda, python, etc).
 This still uses a prebuilt image with nvidia cuda 12.1.0 installed on ubuntu 22.04 Here's the [SDL](./sdl_no_image.yml)